Tensor Tomography on Asymptotically Hyperbolic Surfaces

 and the X-ray transform over $m$-tensor fields belongs to $L_{+/-}^2$ for $m$ even/odd.

-To understand how the data space decomposes, a starting point is to recall that from results in \cite{Eptaminitakis2024} (see also Sec. \ref{sec:dataDecomp} below), the $L^2_+(\Gh)$-closure of $I_0 ( x^{\frac{1}{2}} L^2(\Dm))$ is understood in terms of the special basis of $L_+^2(\Gh)$ defined Eq.\ \eqref{eq:basis1} below, and this helps ``locate'' the term $I_0 f_0$ in \eqref{eq:Xray_decomp}.
-To address the other terms, since elements of $x^\delta L^2 (\Dm; \Stt^{2k}({}^0 T^* \Dm))$ take the form $f(z) \d z^{2k} + g(z)\d \zbar^{2k}$ with $f$ holomorphic and $g$ antiholomorphic (see Lemma \ref{lm:conv} and Remark \ref{rm:holodiff} below), studying their image under the X-ray transform {hinges on studying}
+To understand how the data spaces decompose, a starting point is to recall that from results in \cite{Eptaminitakis2024} (see also Sec. \ref{sec:dataDecomp} below), the $L^2_+(\Gh)$-closure of $I_0 ( x^{\frac{1}{2}} L^2(\Dm))$ is understood in terms of the special basis of $L_+^2(\Gh)$ defined Eq.\ \eqref{eq:basis1} below, and this helps ``locate'' the term $I_0 f_0$ in \eqref{eq:Xray_decomp}.
+To address the other terms, we need a similar story for the transform $I_\perp$, and we need to study the X-ray transform over tt tensors.
+On the latter, since elements of $x^\delta L^2 (\Dm; \Stt^{k}({}^0 T^* \Dm))$ take the form $f(z) \d z^k + g(z)\d \zbar^k$ with $f$ holomorphic and $g$ antiholomorphic (see Lemma \ref{lm:conv} and Remark \ref{rm:holodiff} below), studying their image under the X-ray transform hinges on studying